Tinkerforge

-Tinkerforge is an open source hardware platform of stackable microcontroller building blocks (Bricks) that can control different modules (Bricklets).
+Tinkerforge is an open-source hardware platform of stackable microcontroller building blocks (Bricks) that can control different modules (Bricklets).
 The primary communication interface of the building blocks can be extended using Master Extensions.
-The hardware can be controlled by external programs written in C, C++, C#, Object Pascal, Java, Perl, PHP, Python, Ruby, Shell and VB.NET over a USB, Wifi or Ethernet connection, and running on Windows, Linux and macOS.
+The hardware can be controlled by external programs written in C, C++, C#, Object Pascal, Java, Perl, PHP, Python, Ruby, Shell and VB.NET over a USB, Wi-Fi or Ethernet connection, and running on Windows, Linux and macOS.
 This non-embedded programming approach eliminates the typical requirements and limitations (development tools, limited availability of RAM and processing power) of conventional embedded software development (such as Arduino).
-Tinkerforge hardware and software are both Open Source, and all files are hosted on GitHub.
+Tinkerforge hardware and software are both open source, and all files are hosted on GitHub.

 The computer magazine Chip awarded Tinkerforge 2012 the "Product of the Year" award.